Kyleand19/DiscordBot/README.md

 # Custom DiscordBot
-Custom DiscordBot made for my private, personal Discord server.
-This is just a fun project a couple teammates and I work on occasionally in our free time.
+Custom DiscordBot made for our private, personal Discord server.
+This is just a fun project several teammates work on occasionally in our free time.
 This is currently only available to those on the server, however a deployable version for anyone to use is planned.

 Current commands
 -----------------------------------------------------------------------